 If performed intensely, body weight exercises build real-world strength and muscle, meaning: athletic-strength that's used to perform everyday tasks and sports.

 Keeping in mind this is not weight training, body weight training is different; you’re not trying to go for a one rep max or to complete muscular failure.
-Exercises should be performed with strict form, clean and precise to make the nervous system and muscle mechanics fire properly.
+Exercises should be executed with strict form, to make the nervous system and muscle mechanics fire properly.

 Are often performed with a slightly slower motion in the eccentric (lowering), slightly faster or explosive in the concentric (pushing or pulling), followed by a momentary squeeze isometrically at the contraction point of each repetition.